-- Participation: Material contribution to class discussion throughout the semester in class and/or on discussion boards in Learn.
-Prepare for each class and be ready to ask and answer questions.
-Taking notes does not constitute participation (10 points). - Not causing distraction through the use of audio recorders, cell phones, laptops, etc. Active use of any electronic communication device in class is prohibited without explicit approval from me (10 points). - Professionalism of emails and appointments.
-You do not need an appointment during office hours.
-If you make an appointment outside of office hours, you should either arrive on time or notify me in advance that you cannot attend on time (10 points). - You are encouraged to dress in professional attire when guest speakers attend (business casual).
+- Participation: Material contribution to class discussion throughout the semester in seminar.
+Prepare for each session and be ready to ask and answer questions.
+Coming to class and taking notes does not constitute participation.
+The use of cell phones and other electronic devices during class are disruptive to me and your class mates and are subject to point deductions.
+(10 points). - Punctuality: I expect you to attend class and arrive on time for class.
+This means that you are seated when class begins and you remain in class, without coming and going.
+Similarly, if you make an appointment outside of office hours, you should either arrive on time or notify me in advance that you cannot attend on time (10 points). - You are encouraged to dress in professional attire when guest speakers attend (business casual).